ArcadeMode/TypeShim/README.md

 ## Feature: Enriched Type support

-TypeShim adds functionality to bring your classes, over the interop boundary, to TypeScript with matching signatures.
+TypeShim adds functionality to bring your classes over the interop boundary, as TypeScript interfaces with matching signatures.
 It also brings all [types marshalled by .NET](https://learn.microsoft.com/en-us/aspnet/core/client-side/dotnet-interop/?view=aspnetcore-10.0#type-mappings) to TypeScript.
 This work is largely completed, but some types are still on the roadmap for support.
 Support for generics is limited to `Task` and `[]`.

 Every supported type can be used in methods as return and parameter types.
 When properties get support, they will inherit the existing supported types automatically.

-TypeShim aims to support extended type definitions building on top of the .NET Marshalled types, i.e. `Enum` to generated `Enum` and `IEnumerable` to `[]` conversions can be build by leveraging existing `Int32` and `[]` marshalling combined with some generated shimming code.
+TypeShim aims to broaden its type support by building on top of the .NET Marshalled types. i.e. `Enum` and `IEnumerable` could be supported by leveraging existing `Int32` and `[]` marshalling combined with some generated shimming code.

 | TypeShim Shimmed Type | Mapped Type | Support | Note |
 |----------------------|-------------|--------|------|